antonovdmitriy/crud-wishlist-scala-sqlite/README.md

 ## Goal

-To build simple scala application with rest api using akka-http and store data in embedded sqllite
+To build simple scala application with rest API using akka-http and store data in embedded sqllite

 ## How it looks